anirudsr06/MemVer/journal/shakti.md

 As simple as it sounds, writes back into register file.

 We should probably focus on the Memory access, and instruction fetch stages, since those are the ones that will be accessing data from memory.
 Implement SMT on memory and find a way to integrate it with these stages to validate integrity of data.

+## Decoding the Stages on the SoC's bluespec implementation

+Stage0: (./src/)